D77go77/lanqiao_fpga/README.md

 # lanqiao_fpga
-A test case about Blue Bridge Cup fpga design and development
+A test case about Lanqiao Cup fpga design and development